 It is much more effective to intervene early to promote the development of healthy brain structures than to attempt to repair circuitry after it has been hard-wired.

 All behavior has meaning.
 This is the way young children communicate.
-It is our goal to help parents reflect on and understand the feelings and motivations underlying their child’s behavior.
+It is our goal to help parents and caregivers reflect on and understand the feelings and motivations underlying their child’s behavior.

-- The goal of intervention is to enhance the parent’s capacity to provide sensitive, age-appropriate care, and protection, with mutual pleasure in the parent-child relationship.
+The goal of intervention is to enhance the parent’s and caregiver’s capacity to provide sensitive, age-appropriate care and protection, with mutual pleasure in the parent-child relationship.

 To help a child we must help the family.
-All parents want to give their children the best possible opportunity to succeed.
-When parents face multiple stressors and their basic needs are not met, it is difficult for them to focus on the emotional and developmental needs of their children.
+All parents/caregivers want to give their children the best possible opportunity to succeed.
+When caregivers face multiple stressors and their basic needs are not met, it is difficult for them to focus on the emotional and developmental needs of their children.

 Lasting change within the family comes from a collaborative, “family-driven” approach.